 Six shows are fully produced per season including two musicals.
 Previous seasons have included The Miser, Putnam County Spelling Bee, Bus Stop, Intimate Apparel, Hamlet, The Drowsy Chaperone, Fat Pig, The Tortoise and the Hare, The Seagull and many more.

-Explores other areas of costume design including: lm, dance, commercials, musical reviews, etc., through projects, research and discussion of venues.
+Explores other areas of costume design including: film, dance, commercials, musical reviews, etc., through projects, research and discussion of venues.
 Special sections of the class are devoted to: Production and costume photography techniques; Research techniques from actual historical period garments; Job search, interviewing, contracts, career opportunities

 armor, jewelry, etc.), Wig and Makeup Design.